 Life in balance!

 Outbreaks of illnesses associated with particular microorganisms come and go in accordance with natural cycles.
 For the most part, as long as a particular species and the local ecosystem as a whole are in balance, these outbreaks are not too destructive.
 However, if a species is out of balance they can be devastating.
-Similarly, when an organism that isn't a natural part of the local ecology is introduced, the results can potentially be catastrophic.
+Similarly, when an organism that isn't a natural part of the local ecology is introduced the results can potentially be catastrophic.
 For example, it is estimated that the introduction of European diseases resulted in the death of 40-80% of the population of First Nations peoples in North America.
-Such tragedy is beyond comprehension!
+Such tragedy is beyond comprehension.
 On a different level, Dutch elm disease devastated the native elm populations in North America when the fungus that causes it and at least one species of beetle that spreads it were introduced from Europe.
 In both of these situations it is important to keep in mind that the arrival of Europeans in North America disturbed the balance of the local ecosystem and the social structure of First Nations peoples in many ways.
 The introduction of novel species is just one of them.

-Viruses are people too!
+Viruses are people too—and they're cute!

 Most of the vaccinations that are part of public vaccination programs are for cyclic illnesses that were once common.
 When I was a kid in the 60s, illnesses such as measles, chicken pox and mumps cycled through on a regular basis.
 When they did, adults rarely got them because they had a natural immunity having been exposed as children.
 Among the children who were exposed, many of them were asymptomatic.
 This means that their immune system was strong enough to bring the infection under control before any symptoms developed.
 The kids that did develop symptoms experienced symptoms of varying degrees of severity, with most being mild to moderate and very few being severe enough to be considered serious.
-The relative severity of the symptoms will always be directly proportional to the overall health of the individual and the strength of their immune response.
+The relative severity of the symptoms will always be directly proportional to the overall health of the individual and the strength of their immune system.
 In my lifetime I have only heard of a few severe cases of any of these illnesses (in my circle of experience, not in the media).
 All of them were measles.
-All of them were vaccinated!
+All of them were children who had been vaccinated!
 More on that in Part 2...

 There are a few illnesses for which vaccinations are given, such as tetanus and diphtheria, that are more serious.
 However, these illnesses have always been much more rare, so the potential for any particular person to develop serious symptoms is similar to the more common illnesses.

 There was a time not so long ago when the disparity between the rich and the poor was greater, most people lived in crowded, unsanitary conditions, and access to good nutrition was limited.
 It is not a stretch to conclude that in those conditions a significant proportion of the population was immune compromised to some degree.
-The conditions that most people lived in were very out of balance and ideal for the spread of infectious agents.
+The conditions that most people lived in were very out of balance and ideal for the spread of infectious organisms.
 Not surprisingly, in those days when cyclic illnesses moved through the population many people died, often as a result of the consequences of high fever.
 As a result, people have come to fear fever even though it is a normal, healthy part of our immune response.

 I was about four years old when I got "the measles".
 The itching was one of the most irritating things